Croly98/AI-Talk/README.md

    - Generate an API key from your OpenAI dashboard

 3. **Pinecone (for RAG implementation)**
    - Create a Pinecone account
+      - Name: my-knowledge-base
       - Metric: Cosine
       - Dimentions: 3072
       - Cloud: AWS